Streetscape Beautification Grant

 To be considered for the grant:

-- The applicant must be a municipality, a business improvement area or association, a registered chamber of commerce or a non-for-profit with a mandate to service visitors.
+- The applicant must be a municipality or their entity, a business improvement area or association or a registered chamber of commerce

 - The project must comply with municipal bylaws and have received appropriate permits and permissions.